-The labor force, or labor force, is the total number of people who are currently employed plus the number of people who are unemployed and seeking employment.
+The labour force, or labour force, is the total number of people who are currently employed plus the number of people who are unemployed and seeking employment.
 This number does not include people who are unemployed and are not looking for employment, such as students and retirees.
 Who is part of the workforce?
-The people who are part of the labor force are people from the non-institutional civilian population, aged sixteen or over, who are employed or are unemployed and are looking for employment.
+The people who are part of the labour force are those from the non-institutional civilian population, aged sixteen or over, who are employed or are unemployed and are looking for employment.
 The Local Area Unemployment Statistics Program (LAUS) estimates the number of workforce participants who are employed or unemployed.
 The labour force is the sum of employees plus the unemployed, and the unemployment rate is the number of unemployed divided by the number of the labour force.